The opening of Nemesis Sub-Terra was not exactly warmly received by the majority of guests that experienced it in its initial condition.

 The force is still lackluster compared to the higher mass of the double-sided models at the Dungeons, but effects such as back-pokers and leg-ticklers are now in full operation.

-Water sprays, air blasts and extremely loud sound effects are also repeatedly used to great effects.
+Water sprays, air blasts and extremely loud sounds are also repeatedly used to great effect.

 The loudness of the effects drowns out the sound of the towers returning to the top of the structure.